mmjulkowska/MVApp/README.md

 If the p-value of the ANOVA test for a group is larger than the selected p-value threshold, groups are noted with "NO significant difference in means".
 In this case there is not enough evidence to reject the null hypothesis and the means of the groups are assumed equal.
 If the p-value of the ANOVA test for a group is smaller than the selected p-value threshold, groups are noted with "SIGNIFICANT difference in means".
 In this case the null hypothesis, where the means of the group are considered equal, is rejected and the means of the groups can be considered significantly different.

-A second text bos displays the significant groups based on Tukey's pairwise comparison.
+A second text box displays the significant groups based on Tukey's pairwise comparison.
 Groups that share a common letter do not have significantly different means for the selected Dependent Variable.

 ![04_explore_18](https://user-images.githubusercontent.com/14832460/38313763-754f0aaa-382d-11e8-8dad-7178ff45a294.png)

 Boxplots display the distribution of the data for a specific trait (dependent variable) for the levels of the independent variable.
-The boxplots can be split by the second Independent Variable, selected when if you ticked the checkbox for "Split graph?".
+The boxplots can be split by the second Independent Variable, which can be selected once you tick the checkbox for "Split graph?".
 You can also change the main Independent Variable to compare differences between Genotypes across the individual subsets:

 ![04_explore_19](https://user-images.githubusercontent.com/14832460/38313764-7572a4c4-382d-11e8-9816-bbc60a8fdf3e.png)